This chapter discusses data type support in Oracle, and conversion between Oracle and DRDA data types.

 408, 409

-for sbcs, and CLOB
+CLOB for sbcs, and CLOB for mixed representation

 Tables and procedures use Oracle data types.
 When describing objects, or returning data from a table or procedure, Oracle maps Oracle data types onto equivalent DRDA data types.
 This section discusses these mappings.